hyperkarmic/Simon-week1-homework/README.md.txt

 10)Multiple lines with the same CSS tags rationalised to 'benefit'.
 CSS rules with commonality merged to avoid repitition.

-10)Multiple lines with the same CSS tags rationalised to 'service'.
+11)Multiple lines with the same CSS tags rationalised to 'service'.
 CSS rules with commonality merged to avoid repitition.

+12)Header class turned into a header element.
+All the correspanding CSS rules changed to apply to element rather than class.
+Comments added.

+13)Residual divs tag next 'main' tags deleted and .content class remove and correspanding css rule applied to the 'main' semantic element